-Undergraduate advising is provided by Alex Hernandez, Academic Advisor for SLHS and the College of Science (office SLHS building, room 220a).
+Undergraduate advising is provided by the Academic Advisor for SLHS and the College of Science (SLHS building, room 220a or Bartlett Academic Success Center (BASC)).
 Appointments can be made online at http://student.trellis.arizona.edu/.
 Students are encouraged to meet with their advisor once per semester to assure that their academic plan is in line with requirements.
 Progress toward the degree should be tracked using the Academic Advisement Report, and an up-to-date report should be brought to advising sessions.
-Faculty members are available to answer general questions about the field of study and careers in speech, language, and hearing sciences.
+Instructions on how to find your Academic Advisement Report are on the next page.